boyan-boyanov/SoftUni/Angular/FinalProject/README.md

 # FinalProject
-My very first project
+My very first project.
-The project is for rental cars, and the part for payment is intentionally omitted.
+This project is for rental cars, and the part for payment is intentionally omitted.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 13.2.5.